 Home Modifications To Help Aging Parents Stay In Their Home

-There are 2 main issues that you want to address when it comes to choosing what home modifications to make to help your elderly parent stay at home:
+Family caregivers should know that there are 2 main issues that you want to address when it comes to choosing what home modifications to make to help your aging parent stay at home:

 - Modifications to help prevent falls

 So, let’s get to the details of the types of home modifications I recommend.